-2.8.2 Credit Risk Committee ("CRC")
+2.8.3 Credit Risk Committee ("CRC") Chair: Chief Risk Officer

-The role of the Credit Risk Committee is to ensure that there is a robust and effective credit and country risk management framework in place, and oversight for the acceptance and management of the Bank's exposures to credit and country risk arising from the pursuit of the Bank's strategy and business plans.
+The primary role of the CRC is to ensure that there is robust and effective oversight and management of the Bank's exposures to credit and country risk arising from the pursuit of the Bank's strategy and business plans.

-This Committee is responsible for the approval of policies and limits; and monitoring credit exposures and concentrations both on an individual and a portfolio basis, including review of individual obligor risks using the Board approved delegated mandates.
-It also oversees country and sector risks, and undertakes periodic reviews and assessments of portfolios, collateral, residual value and concentration risks.
+This Committee is responsible for the approval of policies and limits; and monitoring of credit exposures and concentrations both on an individual and a portfolio basis, including review of individual obligor risks using the Board approved delegated mandates.
+It oversees country and sector risks and undertakes periodic reviews and assessments of portfolios, collateral, residual value and concentration risks.